 Three hour long, one-to-one workshop sessions working with marginalised people from within our community who need affordable and sustainable transport.
 Individuals work with one of the project’s mechanics to refurbish a donated bike, learning basic mechanical skills in the process.
-This scheme emphasises empowerment and self-reliance rather simply being a handout.
+This scheme emphasises empowerment and self-reliance rather than simply being a handout.
 It involves practical, hands-on engagement that functions as a bonding process between owner and bicycle.
-Since 2009, well over 1000 bikes have been earned from the project in this way.
+Since 2009, well over 1500 bikes have been earned from the project in this way.
 Those who earn their bike from us can keep it running smoothly by dropping in at our weekly Fix-a-Bike sessions.

 We work in cooperation with over 50 organisations in and around Bristol, including Bristol Refugee Rights, Bristol Drugs Project, Second Step, Unseen, The Big Issue & various youth groups amongst many others.
 Watch our film to get a more in-depth picture.